Rasanga/FlashAlertBundle/README.md

 ```

 ### Display alert notifications
-Add the following twig code where you want to display alert messages
+Add the following twig code where you want to display alert messages:
 ```
     {{ render(controller('RasAlertNotificationBundle:Alert:displayAlerts')) }}
 ```